Hiring People – Getting it Right the First Time (All the Time!)

 And while reducing attrition isn’t anything new…I think that was the first KPI in the first caveman call center…it certainly hasn’t been mastered nor regularly achieved by most companies.

-At CXperts, we’ve written a great deal about the importance of instilling an excellent employee engagement strategy.
+At cxperts, we’ve written a great deal about the importance of instilling an excellent employee engagement strategy.
 That strategy, and building a strong culture, begins at the front door.

 Imagine what you would do if you could be truly picky about who you hired.
 I know, I know…everyone has minimum thresholds, English language proficiency testing, etc. and no one gets through the process without meeting certain criteria.
 That’s great…but is that getting you the agents, the culture, the environment that you’re after?